twilio/authy-openvpn/README.md

 	.
 	usern@mycompany.com AUTHY_IDN

-If you are also using the common name to identify your clients certificates to assign network groups or any other configuration that checks the common name, we can also check that the username match with it.
-And the `/etc/authy.conf` will look like:
+If you are also using the common name in the client certificates  to identify your clients certificates to assign network groups or any other configuration that checks the common name, we can also check that the username match with it.
+And the `/etc/authy.conf` will look
+like:

 	user1@mycompany.com CN1 AUTHY_ID1
 	user2@mycompany.com CN2 AUTHY_ID2